serialwaffle/IPChecks/README.md

-# IP Checks
+# My IP Query

- URLs that will return the requester's external IP address.
+ An alphabetical list of URLs that will return the requester's external IP address.

+ @serialWaffle if you want to contribute.

-## IP Address
+## The list.

 https://amazon.com